-Depth: (extension of the invariant's context)
+Priority: (evaluation order of constraints) The higher priority an invariant has, the earlier it will be evaluated.
+The highest priority, 1, has special meaning.
+When an object violates an invariant with priority 1, a critical violation occurs.
+If a constraint was performed by an event, the changes will be aborted.
+This prevents a model (instance of the paradigm) form having an inconsistent state.
+For lower priorities the user decides whether, the modification may be committed or aborted.
+The default value is 2.
 When a modification is made and it generates an event, a constraint may be evaluated even if the constraint is not attached to the kind whose instance generated the event.
 This condition depends on the value of the Depth attribute.
 This attribute applies only to Models only.

-- 0 the constraint will be evaluated if and only if the context's object receives events specified by the events attributes. - 1 the constraint will be evaluated if the context's object and/or its immediate children receive events specified by the events attributes.
-This is the default value. - any the constraint will be evaluated if the context's object and/or any of its descendants receive events specified by the events attributes.
+0 - the constraint will be evaluated if and only if the context's object receives events specified by the events attributes. - 1 the constraint will be evaluated if the context's object and/ or its immediate children receive events specified by the events attributes.
+This is the default value. - any the constraint will be evaluated if the context's object and/ or any of its descendants receive events specified by the events attributes.